jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ---
 <!-- x-tinymce/html -->

 Hey crew, Ed Latimore here!
-Hope you're all fighting fit and ready to punch through another day.
-Okay, let's get into this straight off the ropes: we're diving into something a bit different today.
+Hope you’re all fighting fit and ready to punch through another day.
+Okay, let’s get into this straight off the ropes: we’re diving into something a bit different today.

-I'm talking about Alpha Brain - yeah, you've likely heard about it, right?
-We've got some serious chat to have about this nootropic, and I'm here to give you the real, no-punches-pulled lowdown.
-It's time for an honest-to-goodness Alpha Brain review, with all of my experiences and real-deal feedback.
+I’m talking about Alpha Brain - yeah, you’ve likely heard about it, right?
+We’ve got some serious chat to have about this nootropic, and I’m here to give you the real, no-punches-pulled lowdown.
+It’s time for an honest-to-goodness Alpha Brain review, with all of my experiences and real-deal feedback.

-Strap in tight, people – it's about to get interesting!
+Strap in tight, people – it’s about to get interesting!

 ## The experiment I ran for this alpha brain review